HailinDu/-Capstone-Proposal-1/README.md

      * [Glassdoor API](https://www.glassdoor.com/developer/index.htm) - Seems free and easy to connect
      * [LinkedIn](https://docs.microsoft.com/en-us/linkedin/learning/overview/) - Difficult to connect
 * Other Resources
-     * [Greenhouse](https://developers.greenhouse.io/job-board.html#introduction) - Greenhouse Job Boards provides a clear instruction
+     * [Greenhouse API](https://developers.greenhouse.io/job-board.html#introduction) - Greenhouse Job Boards provides a clear instruction

 ## 2nd Idea - Goodreads Book Analysis
 * The purpose of this idea is to bring insights for book lovers
 * We may able to see which book is the most popular, and which book is the most classic one
 * We can either use API or web scrapping method
 * Data Source
-     * [Goodreads](https://www.goodreads.com/api) - Seems free and easy to connect
+     * [Goodreads API](https://www.goodreads.com/api) - Seems free and easy to connect

 ## 3rd Idea - Crunchbase Company Analysis
 * The purpose of this idea is to understand existing companies or startup companies' financial(stock) aspects
 * We will use API to get company information, however, not sure what kind of data that Crunchbase will provide
 * Data Source
-     * [Crunchbase](https://data.crunchbase.com/v3.1/docs/getting-started) - Has Open Data and seem easy to connect
+     * [Crunchbase API](https://data.crunchbase.com/v3.1/docs/getting-started) - Has Open Data and seem easy to connect